AUTOMATED SYSTEMS & ROBOTICS

 - Instrumentation Society of America (ISA)

 In combination with these industry practices, you will also take Arts & Sciences courses that will enhance your communication, mathematics and critical thinking skills, making you a valuable asset in the job market.

 - An advanced Industrial Controls and PLC lab where students have access to the latest equipment from industry partners like Allen Bradley, Cognex, Banner, and Siemens.

 - A Fanuc-certified industrial robotics lab featuring seven articulated robotic arms and machine vision systems.

 - A state-of-the-industry robotic packaging lab that gives students training on an Edson case packer system, Scandia packaging machinery, an MGS Cartoner, a Checkmate check weigher, a LabelAire labeler, and a DoBoy Shrink Tunnel.

 - Access to soldering stations, pneumatic trainers, PLC training stations, oscilloscopes, multimeters, Cognex vision systems, and Arduino microcontroller trainers.

 - Award-winning student clubs and organizations like the Robotics Technology Club give students opportunities to see theoretical knowledge in action such as preparing to compete in a yearly Autonomous Snow Plow competition.

-Graduates earn an associate of Applied Science degree; the program takes two years (four semesters) to complete.
+Graduates earn an associate of Applied Science degree.
+The program takes two years (four semesters) to complete.
 You can also go on to earn a bachelor’s completion degree in Industrial Engineering Technology.